dotnet/docs/docs/standard/microservices-architecture/multi-container-microservice-net-applications/integration-event-based-microservice-communications.md

 As noted in the architecture section, you can choose from multiple messaging technologies for implementing your abstract event bus.
 But these technologies are at different levels.
 For instance, RabbitMQ, a messaging broker transport, is at a lower level than commercial products like Azure Service Bus, NServiceBus, MassTransit, or Brighter.
 Most of these products can work on top of either RabbitMQ or Azure Service Bus.
 Your choice of product depends on how many features and how much out-of-the-box scalability you need for your application.

 For implementing just an event bus proof-of-concept for your development environment, as in the eShopOnContainers sample, a simple implementation on top of RabbitMQ running as a container might be enough.
-But for mission-critical and production systems that need high scalability, you might want to evaluate and use Azure Service Fabric.
-If you require high-level abstractions and richer features like [sagas](https://docs.particular.net/nservicebus/sagas/) for long-running processes that make distributed development easier, other commercial and open-source service buses like NServiceBus, MassTransit, and Brighter are worth evaluating.
-Of course, you could always build your own service bus features on top of lower-level technologies like RabbitMQ and Docker, but the work needed to reinvent the wheel might be too costly for a custom enterprise application.
+But for mission-critical and production systems that need high scalability, you might want to evaluate and use Azure Service Bus.

+If you require high-level abstractions and richer features like [Sagas](https://docs.particular.net/nservicebus/sagas/) for long-running processes that make distributed development easier, other commercial and open-source service buses like NServiceBus, MassTransit, and Brighter are worth evaluating.
+In this case, the abstractions and API to use would usually be directly the ones provided by those high-level service buses instead of your own abstractions (like the [simple event bus abstractions provided at eShopOnContainers](https://github.com/dotnet-architecture/eShopOnContainers/blob/dev/src/BuildingBlocks/EventBus/EventBus/Abstractions/IEventBus.cs)).
+For that matter, you can research the [forked eShopOnContainers using NServiceBus](http://go.particular.net/eShopOnContainers) (additional derived sample implemented by Particular Software)

+Of course, you could always build your own service bus features on top of lower-level technologies like RabbitMQ and Docker, but the work needed to “reinvent the wheel” might be too costly for a custom enterprise application.

 To reiterate: the sample event bus abstractions and implementation showcased in the eShopOnContainers sample are intended to be used only as a proof of concept.
-Once you have decided that you want to have asynchronous and event-driven communication, as explained in the current section, you should choose the service bus product that best fits your needs.
+Once you have decided that you want to have asynchronous and event-driven communication, as explained in the current section, you should choose the service bus product that best fits your needs for production.

 ## Integration events